-"Uh huh, uh huh.
-I'm sorry that happened, Ivy.
+"Uh huh.
+I'm sorry that happened to you.
+Very hard, very sad.
 But everything here have a purpose.
 We giving people here lots of help, but it take time.
 Listen Ivy, you need anything, you tell nurse and she contact me.
 I am here for you.
 You come see me tomorrow and we talk more.
-Sound good, Ivy?"
+Sound good?"

 "Yeah, sure.
 I don't have any other plans, that's for sure."

 "Thank you so much, Dr. Wong.
 My but you are a breath of fresh air."

 Dr. Wong leaned forward and cupped his hand to his mouth with a grin, "Yes, that what they tell me.
 It those churros.
 You have good day, Ivy.
 Thank you for coming."